nanoservicesforge/docs/docs-app/docs/Docs/iomessaging/receiving-messages.md

 };
 ```

-We are now ready to build some functions that handle particular contracts that we want to accept from the client.
-For our example,
+We are now ready to build some functions that handle the various contracts arriving from the client.
-the functions take the form below:
+For our example, the functions take the form below:

 ```rust
 async fn handle_contract_one(mut contract: ContractOne) -> Result<ContractOne, NanoServiceError> {